 High quality agricultural land (HQAL) integrates existing data on soils, land capability, water resources and rainfall into the planning process.
 The approach generates a series of maps and accompanying tables which depict and characterise agricultural land in a way that planners and investors can readily understand.
 Outputs include detailed maps and tables showing a region's potential for broadacre and irrigated agriculture.

 Planning, agriculture. land capability, land resources, ground water

-Tille, P J, Stuart-Street, A, and van Gool, D. (2013), Identification of high quality agricultural land in the Mid West region: Stage 1 - Geraldton planning region.
-Department of Agriculture and Food, Western Australia.
-Report 386, 226p.
+Tille, P J, Stuart-Street, A, and van Gool, D. (2012), Identification of high quality agricultural land in the Mid West region: Stage 1 - Geraldton planning region.
+Department of Agriculture and Food, Western Australia, Perth.
+Report 384.